ibm-cloud-docs/RegistryImages/ibm-mq/index.md

 To monitor MQ logs, choose one of the following options:

-* If your terminal is configured to run {{site.data.keyword.containershort}} CLI commands, run the following command: `bx ic exec container_id tail -f /var/mqm/qmgr/QM_ Name/errors/AMQERR01.LOG` where *container_id* is the name of your container and *QM_ Name* is the name of your Queue Manager.
+* If your terminal is configured to run {{site.data.keyword.containershort_notm}} CLI commands, run the following command: `bx ic exec container_id tail -f /var/mqm/qmgr/QM_ Name/errors/AMQERR01.LOG` where *container_id* is the name of your container and *QM_ Name* is the name of your Queue Manager.

 * If your terminal is configured to run Docker CLI commands, run the following command: `docker exec container_id tail -f /var/mqm/qmgr/QM_Name/errors/AMQERR01.LOG` where *container_id* is the name of your container and *QM_Name* is the name of your Queue Manager.